Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Early-Type Galaxies as a Homogeneous Population

 For a dynamically homogeneous population, the contribution of the uncertainties in the anisotropy to the uncertainties in the Hubble constant is completely unchanged by the number of lenses used in the analysis.
 A clear example can be seen in \citet{Birrer2021}, where the predicted precision of $H_0$ with a sample of 40 lenses is not reduced significantly compared to the precision achieved with 7 lenses when some parameters are treated on the population level as described in \cite{Birrer2020}.

-This argument also holds for any choice for the stellar density profiles used in the dynamical analysis unless they are specific fits to individual lenses.
+This argument also holds for any choice for the stellar density profiles used in the dynamical analysis unless they are specific fits to individual lenses as in \cite{TDCOSMO2025}.
+The issue still holds for any parameterization of the dark matter density distribution.
+For example, the break radius of the dark matter distribution as compared to the effective radius of the stellar mass distribution.
 For example, \cite{Suyu2010} and \cite{Wong2017} experimented with using either the Hernquist or Jaffe models for the stellar dynamical models finding ``small'' or $\sim 1\%$ offsets between the two models.
 Viewed as an uncertainty to be marginalized over, one should really model all the lenses as Hernquist (Jaffe) to get the probability distribution of $H_0$ assuming the Hernquist (Jaffe) model and then marginalize over the two model possibilities.
 One should not marginalize the individual results over the two profiles and then combine the lenses -- this corresponds to the assumption that each lens should be randomly assigned to have one or the other profile.
 As a homogeneous population, they should all be assigned to one or the other profile.
 Since the results no longer statistically average the uncertainties created by the profiles over the lenses, even ``small'' differences become increasingly important as the overall uncertainty shrinks.

+The stellar populations of early-type galaxies are also very homogeneous between galaxies of similar velocity dispersion (e.g., \citealt{Bernardi2003}, \citealt{Kuntschner2006}) aside from a steady evolution in redshift (e.g., \citealt{Rusin2005}, \citealt{Treu2006}).
+This means that there is a similar issue associated with the dependence of the velocity dispersion measurements on the stellar template used in the analysis.
+Both H0LiCOW and TDCOSMO treat the contribution of the stellar templates to the velocity dispersion uncertainties as an additional contribution to the random uncertainties with no correlations between lenses. \cite{TDCOSMO2025} use the recipe from \cite{Knabel2025} to try to reduce the systematic errors arising from the stellar templates.
+However, any residual systematic errors are treated as independent errors for each individual lens.